tefra/xsdata/docs/architecture.rst

 * Classes derived from xsd ``complexType`` with ``abstract`` flag set to ``False``
 * Classes derived from xsd ``restiction`` with ``enumeration`` fields

-The rest of the classes are marked as common and are used to flatten attributes and extensions of the promoted classes in the current schema and any upcoming sub-schemas.

 Code Writer
 ------------

 :class:`xsdata.writer.CodeWriter`

-Code writer is a factory that delegates the code generation with any language and library conventions to the given format.
+Code writer is a factory that delegates the code generation to the formats with their language conventions.